QGEP/data/README.md

 ## Never push to this branch manually!

-It is updated automatically on changes to the[QGEP repository](https://github.com/QGEP/QGEP/).
+It is updated automatically on changes to the [QGEP repository](https://github.com/QGEP/QGEP/).